Welcome to the Predicate Networks Dashboard

 The FDA uses three main regulatory pathways:

-1. 510(k) Premarket Clearance — the most common route (~97% of AI devices).
+1. 510(k) Premarket Clearance — the most common route for AI devices.
 The manufacturer demonstrates substantial equivalence to a predicate device.
 Does not necessarily require new clinical trials.

 2. De Novo Classification — for novel, low-to-moderate risk devices with no suitable predicate.
 Requires more evidence than 510(k) but less than PMA.
 Once granted, the device itself becomes a predicate for future 510(k) submissions.